raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 }
 ```

-Now that we've defined the `launch-button` and `search-button` classes, add them into the HTML!
+Now that we've defined the `launch-button` and `search-button` classes, use them the HTML!
 In `hello.html`:

 ```html
 ...